Mxnyl/dotfiles/README.md

 + gtk system theme
 + nvim (the config is a bit big but I will try to put it on github)

-i used a color theme named rosebox but i don't remember the creator (sorry :c)
+i use a black and white theme

+## Requirements to ensure the proper functioning of the configs

+[I'll do the rest later:/]